Cooper: A Tribute to Luxury Items

 Lindsay On (Fill in the Blank) … A Mildly Entertaining Topical Discussion in 3 Courses

-Posted in Uncategorized on January 21, 2010 by lindsaydschuette
+Posted in Uncategorized on January 21, 2010 by Lindsay

 Since I know you wanted my opinion …